 Summer in Japan is the season for matsuri, traditional Japanese festivals.
-These Summer events in Japan are local, regional and national festivals, featuring food stalls, dances, parades, games, fireworks and much more!
-There are festivals happening literally every single day, albeit on varying scales; some are small, neighbourhood festivals where just people living in the area celebrate; then there are large-scale ones that gather people from all over the city.
-Despite all of the craziness that’s happening in the world right now, finger crossed, we will see some amazing Japanese festivals in 2020.
+These Japan summer festivals range from local to national events, featuring food stalls, dances, parades, games, fireworks, and much more!
+Festivals are happening literally every single day, albeit on varying scales; some are small neighbourhood gatherings where only locals celebrate, while others are large-scale events that attract people from all over the city.

-Large celebrations involve processions where thousands of people dance, chant, and carry the shrine’s deity—‘kami’ in Japanese—through the city.
-These processions may also include breathtaking, colourful floats.
+Large celebrations often involve processions where thousands of people dance, chant, and carry the shrine’s deity—known as ‘kami’ in Japanese—through the city.
+These processions may also feature breathtaking, colourful floats.

-Festivals are a huge part of Japanese tradition and culture, and are largely untouched by foreign or modern influence.
-If you want an authentic, traditional Japanese experience, you’re sure to get it at a Japanese festival.
+Festivals are a significant part of Japanese tradition and culture, largely untouched by foreign or modern influence.
+If you’re looking for an authentic, traditional Japanese experience, you’re sure to find it at a Japanese festival.

 Here are some festivals we recommend!